Metamo Kiss

 Metamo Kiss (メタモ☆キス, Metamo Kisu) is a shōjo manga authored by Sora Omote (おもて空良, Omote Sora), and published by Kadokawa Shoten.
 TokyoPop released three volumes were released in the United States by 2007.

 Story

-Kohanamaru Taki is a young boy who moves to Tokyo after his grandmother died.
-Unaware of where he is going, he accidentally bumps into someone, after apologizing, both go on their ways.
-Kohanamaru later realizes that he isn't in his own body, but in the girl's that he bumped into!
-The girl, who also realizes this, finds Kohanamaru demanding that they switch back, unfornately he also doesn't know what's going on.
+Kohanamaru Taki is a young boy who moves to Tokyo after his grandmother dies.
+While he's walking, he accidentally bumps into someone, after apologizing, both go on their ways.
+Kohanamaru later realizes that he isn't in his own body, but in the girl's that he bumped into.
+The girl, Nanao Higashiyama, finds Kohanamaru demanding that they switch back, unfortunately he also doesn't know what's going on.

-Kohanamaru later learns from his family that they are a special family that can switch places with their soul mates when they touch a certain spot.
+Kohanamaru later learns from his family has the unique ability to switch places with their soul mates when they touch a certain spot.
 For Kohanamaru it's his lips and his destined soul mate is a girl who likes someone else.